-- highlight a selection of key deals we have worked on in the last 12 months
+- highlight recent key deals we have worked on

-- ask one of our Australian private equity lawyers some questions on-the-run, and
+- ask one of our Norton Rose Australia private equity lawyers some questions on-the-run

-- examine some recent policy and disclosure requirements impacting the sector.
+- examine some recent policy and disclosure requirements impacting the sector, and

 Partner and Head of Private Equity